homebridge/homebridge-config-ui-x/README.md

     "restart": "sudo systemctl restart homebridge.service" }
 ```

+Replace <b>/var/log/daemon.log</b> with the path to your Homebridge output log.<br />
+Replace <b>sudo systemctl restart homebridge.service</b> with the command you use to restart Homebridge.

+# Initial Run

 Once installed you can open the interface at http://localhost:8080.
 The default username is <b>admin</b> and the default password is <b>admin</b>.

 # Usage